PLAYBILL VAULT'S Today in Theatre History: JULY 26

 1856 A Dramatic genius is born today in the person of George Bernard Shaw.
 Among Shaw's many playwriting credits will be Pygmalion, Man and Superman and Saint Joan.
 The former play, a comedy about one Professor Henry Higgins determined to turn a cockney flower girl into a "lady," would become the basis for the Alan Jay Lerner-Frederick Loewe masterpiece My Fair Lady.

 1955 The Shakespeare Memorial Theatre Company presents King Lear.
-Sir John Gielgud, Helen Cherry and Claire Bloom star in this latest production of the Shakespearean tragedy.
+Sir John Gielgud, Helen Cherry and Claire Bloom star in this latest production of the William Shakespeare tragedy.

 1999 Andrea Martin is The Cat in the Hat in the workshop of the new Lynn Ahrens-Stephen Flaherty musical, The Seussical (later known as Seussical the Musical, and then just Seussical) in Toronto.
 Director Frank Galati helms a cast that includes Kevin Chamberlin, Jason Fuchs, Janine LaManna, David Lowenstein, Michele Pawk, and others.
 The musical based on the work of late children's author Dr. Seuss (real name: Theodore Geisel) will open at Broadway's Richard Rodgers Theatre Nov.
 30, 2000 — but with David Shiner as the Cat.